GaryMcGowan/Post-Apocalypse/README.md

 ## Technical
 This app has been initially structured using an MVP architecture as this is what I have the most experience using and testing.
-I also dabbled a bit with MVI however, due to time constraints, I will have to complete this in the future.
+I also dabbled a bit with MVI.
+However, due to time constraints, I will have to complete this in the future.

 100% written in Kotlin.
 Of course.